vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for any overlapping mechanics between Gluttonous Miasma, Expunge, and Desolate.
-- If talented, {{ site.data.talent.spirit_wolf}} can be used to mitigate Consume when you are out of range of the boss, and the increased movement speed will improve your Expunge placements.
+- If talented, {{ site.data.talent.spirit_wolf }} can be used to mitigate Consume when you are out of range of the boss, and the increased movement speed will improve your Expunge placements.

 **Healing:**
 - Make sure you are healthy before Expunge is cast.
 Support your raid members with off-healing if any are dangerously low.